rcqx/ep-to-timescaledb/README.md

 # E+ timeseries to timescaleDB

-Time series in [EnergyPlus](https://energyplus.net/) facilitate data exchange of simulation outputs.
-However, file-based approaches hinder integration of BPS/AECO data.
-This is reflected in the inhability of sim outputs to be retrieved by stakeholders during different stages of a project.
-Semantic Web Technology (SWT) is gainining traction in the AECO for increasing data interoperability.
-SWT permit the creation of linked-data models over the web (under W3C standard RDF, OWL, SPARQL, SKOS) facilitating data integration of disperse data sources.
+Time series in [EnergyPlus](https://energyplus.net/) facilitate exchange and representation of simulation data points.
+However, file-based approaches hinder integration of these outputs with AECO workflows.
+Semantic Web Technology (SWT) is gainining traction for increasing data interoperability. thru linked-data models over the web (under W3C standard RDF, OWL, SPARQL, SKOS).

-BPS community can take advantage of SWT and look for more efficient approaches to exchange/transfer BPS data among different AECO parties.
-In other words,with the use of linked building representations (semantic models), BPS outputs can be retrieved by the involved actors during different stages of a project.
+Building Performance Simulation (BPS) community could take advantage of SWT for more efficient approaches to exchange/transfer BPS outputs among different AECO parties.
+In other words,with the use of linked building representations (semantic models), BPS outputs could be accessed by the involved actors during different stages of a project.

 This repo is based on [brick's data retrieval demo](https://github.com/gtfierro/brick-data-retrieval-demo) by [gtfierro](https://github.com/gtfierro);
 which uses BMS data, [brickschema](https://brickschema.org/) and jupyter/timescaledb docker images.

-In this example:
+In this demonstration:

 * An [EnergyPlus](https://energyplus.net/) model of an single storey office with 5 HVAC zones is simulated to report every zone temperature during the hottest day of the